 - 1.1 The South Yorkshire Mayoral Combined Authority currently has fifty-four projects which fall within the remit of the Transport Skills and Environment Board.
-The schemes are resourced from various funding streams with an aggregate value of £235.47m. - This report gives an overview on the performance of programmes and the projects within them, highlighting management actions being taken to mitigate risks. - 1.2 The expenditure baseline for 21/22 was initially set at £102.51m with the latest forecasts suggesting outturn expenditure of £58.27m.
-This level of expenditure will generate a material underspend of £44.24m (43%). - 1.3 Of this value £24.89m (56%) is funded from conditional government grant, and consents will likely be required to roll-forward funding unspent at the year-end to future periods.
+The schemes are resourced from various funding streams with an aggregate value of £235.47m. - This report gives an overview on the performance of programmes and the projects within them, highlighting management actions being taken to mitigate risks. - 1.2 The expenditure baseline for 21/22 was initially set at £102.64m with the latest forecasts suggesting outturn expenditure of £40.27m.
+This is a decrease in the last quarter of £10m.
+This level of expenditure will generate a material underspend of £62.37m (60.7%). - 1.3 Of this value £22.59m (56%) is funded from conditional government grant, and consents will likely be required to roll-forward funding unspent at the year-end to future periods.